 - Select the Indoor trainer option and pair the sensor

 - After the pairing is complete go to the Training section and select Indoor Trainer

-- You can select between following a course, a previous activity or a power based activity downloaded from Garmin connect
+- You can select between following a course, previous activity or a power-based activity downloaded from Garmin connect

 In case you want to manually set the resistance or a target power then the Edge 520 provides you with these options as well